robin-thomas/zenith/README.md

 When a campaign is created, campaign metadata like `name`, `description`, `url` and `created_time` are stored in SxT.
 An identifier is returned which is stored in the smart contract.
 The advertiser can enable or disable a campaign at any time.

+### Ad Clicks

+Only users with a [Gitcoin Passport](https://passport.gitcoin.co/#/dashboard) having a minimum score of 15 (same score used for [Gitcoin Grants](https://explorer.gitcoin.co/#/)) can click on ads.
+This is to prevent users from creating multiple accounts and clicking on ads to earn more rewards.

+Users can increase their Gitcoin Passport score by adding stamps to their passport.
+Once they have added enough stamps, they can submit their passport to recalculate their score.
+Read more about Gitcoin Passport stamps [here](https://support.gitcoin.co/gitcoin-knowledge-base/gitcoin-passport/common-questions/how-is-gitcoin-passports-score-calculated).

 A user can click on an ad only once per campaign, and shall see only active campaigns.

 When a user clicks on an ad, the ad click data like `campaign_id`, `user_address`, `click_time` and `country` are stored in SxT.
 The country detection happen through Vercel.